throughnothing/homebrew-bitcoin/README.md

 ## libbitcoin / Obelisk / sx

-These formula require GCC 4.8 which is newer than the compiler than comes with OS X.  Because of this, building these packages takes a while and the formula are a bit more complex.
+These formula require GCC 4.8 which is newer than the compiler that comes with OS X.  Because of this, building these packages takes a while and the formula are a bit more complex.
 Compiling like this is not supported by the brew developers, but I don't see any other way.

 Currently, libbitcoin (and probably obelisk) compile in Mavericks, although both seem to be having some trouble with their libraries.
 I'm debugging now and expect to have sx working soon.
 Please contribute anything you know to the open issues or open a new one!